SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Method

 \subsection{CPT for Scientific Knowledge Injection}

 What are high-quality pre-training corpora?
-Researchers~\cite{phi,phi-1.5,phi-3} suggest that language models benefit from corpora that possess the same qualities as an exemplary textbook for human learners: clarity, self-containment, instructiveness, and balance.
-These characteristics ensure that the material is not only comprehensible but also informative and comprehensive, providing a solid foundation for knowledge acquisition.
-Over the past decades, the efforts of scientists and educators have resulted in a wealth of high-quality scientific textbooks and research papers, which serve as invaluable resources for learning and teaching.
-Recognizing this, we have curated a substantial collection of over 73,000 textbooks and 625,000 research papers within the scientific domain, ensuring all documents are copyright-compliant.
-To inject their rich scientific knowledge into a general LLM, we perform continual pre-training (CPT) on these high-quality textbooks and papers.
-This process equips the model with a robust scientific knowledge base, thereby paving the way for developing a specialized LLM tailored for scientific literature understanding.
+Researchers~\citep{phi,phi-1.5,phi-3} suggest that language models benefit from corpora that possess the same qualities as an exemplary textbook for human learners: clarity, self-containment, instructiveness, and balance.
+Recognizing the wealth of high-quality scientific textbooks and research papers over the past decades, we have curated a substantial collection of over 73,000 textbooks and 625,000 research papers within the scientific domain, ensuring all documents are copyright-compliant.

-However, we still face two practical obstacles when dealing with those textbooks and research papers: (1) Formatting and syntax errors.
-Most textbooks and research paper documents are in PDF format, which is not directly digestible by LLMs.
-Consequently, we need to transform them into plain text.
+However, we still face two practical obstacles when dealing with those textbooks and research papers: (1) \textit{Formatting and syntax errors.} Most textbooks and research paper documents are in PDF format, which is not directly digestible by LLMs.
 Converting these documents using tools like PyPDF2 often introduces formatting and syntax errors, which degrade the quality of the corpus.
-(2) Corpus quality control.
-Despite their overall high quality, textbooks and research papers also contain segments with little useful information, such as references and garbled text introduced during the PDF parsing process.
-Given the large scale of the pre-training corpora, an effective and computation-efficient quality control measure is essential.

-To tackle these obstacles, we devised the following modules of format \& grammar correction and CPT quality filter:
+(2) \textit{Corpus quality control.} Despite their overall high quality, textbooks and research papers also contain segments with little useful information, such as references and garbled text introduced during the PDF parsing process.
+To tackle these obstacles, we devised the following modules: format \& grammar correction and CPT quality filter.